Teacher Education Program Requirements

 Admission Policy

-Teacher candidates are admitted two times a year to the Teacher Education Program.
-Deadlines for completed applications are January 10 or previous business day for spring semester admission, and August 15 or previous business day for fall admission into the TEP.
-Completed applications will be accepted in the Office of Teacher Education, Wham Education Building, Room 135 or at tep@siu.edu after the following criteria are met:
+Teacher candidates are admitted two times a year to the Teacher Education Program: before the first day of the fall and spring semesters.
+Completed applications will be accepted online (teachereducation.siu.edu), in the Teacher Education Program office, or at tep@siu.edu after the following criteria are met:

-- When candidate is ready to begin four continuous clinical experiences;
+1. When the candidate is ready to begin four continuous semesters of the professional education sequence;

-- An unofficial transcript documenting completion of ENGL 101, ENGL 102 with a grade of “C” or better;
+3. An unofficial transcript documenting completion of ENGL 101 and ENGL 102 with a grade of “C” or better;

-- Students are encouraged to declare a particular teaching field early in their undergraduate careers by contacting their advisor or the program in the School in which they wish to specialize.
-Transfer students are encouraged to contact academic advisors in the School of Education, at least one semester prior to enrolling at Southern Illinois University Carbondale.
+5. Students are encouraged to declare a particular teaching field early in their undergraduate careers by contacting their advisor in the program in which they wish to specialize.
+Transfer students are encouraged to contact academic advisors in the program in which they wish to specialize, at least one semester prior to enrolling at Southern Illinois University Carbondale.

 Retention Policy for Teacher Education